From RAG to Agentic RAG for Faithful Islamic Question Answering: Experimental Details

 \paragraph{LLM Inference and Evaluation Parameters.} For benchmark evaluation, decoding is performed with \texttt{vLLM}.
 We use a sampling temperature of $T=0.7$ and otherwise retain the standard/default generation parameters provided by the inference framework to ensure consistent evaluation across model backbones (e.g., default settings for top-$p$, repetition controls, and maximum generation length).

-\paragraph{LLM-as-a-Judge Grading.} For automatic grading under the \texttt{Correct}/\texttt{Incorrect}/\texttt{Not\_Attempted} protocol, we use \texttt{GPT-4.1} as the judge model.
-To improve throughput and cost efficiency, we run judging via the provider's Batch API.
+\paragraph{LLM-as-a-judge.} For automatic grading under the \texttt{Correct}, \texttt{Incorrect} or \texttt{Not\_Attempted} protocol, we use \texttt{GPT-4.1} as the judge model.
 We set the judge temperature to $T=0$ to minimize sampling variance and encourage deterministic scoring given the same inputs (question, gold target, and model prediction).

 \paragraph{Supervised Fine-Tuning (SFT).} For supervised adaptation on our Arabic text-grounded reasoning data, we follow standard instruction-tuning configurations in our training stack.
 The primary deviation from defaults is the learning rate, which we set to $5\times10^{-5}$.
 All other hyperparameters (e.g., optimizer choice, batch size, warmup schedule, gradient clipping, and number of epochs) use standard settings.